 Did you know there were some popular celiac disease myths that might be confusing people?
 As someone who’s been raising gluten-free kids for several years, I can tell you that it’s not easy!
-Now my children do not have celiac disease, but they do have food sensitivities, and I can absolutely tell when they have been cross-contaminated!
+Now my children do not have celiac disease, but they do have food sensitivities.
+We use the autism diet and I can absolutely tell when they have been cross-contaminated!
 I have 3 friends in a very small church group that I’m in all who all suffer gluten intolerances.
 Said one, “I just thought that was the price to pay for eating pasta!
 I thought it was normal.”

 Never fear though, I’m here to help you sort through those myths!
-And with the help of some products I received from Udi’s, I can tell you that going gluten free can be a little easier than you might think.
+I can tell you that going gluten-free can be easier than you think.

 Gastrointestinal reactions to pasta and bread are not normal.
-If you suspect you have Celiac disease or issues with glutens, here are 8 little known facts about the gluten-free life and Celiac disease in general.
+If you have Celiac disease, here are 8 little-known facts about this disease.

 8 Celiac Disease Myths